 ST3 Plan Description: "The Sounder south line capital improvement program helps meet growing demand for service by increasing system capacity and enhancing service.
 This program includes expanding platforms to accommodate up to 10car trains, allowing Sound Transit to run longer trains and carry more riders.
 Access elements include improvements for pedestrians, bicyclists, buses and private vehicles, prioritized under Sound Transit's System Access Policy.
 In addition, depending on affordability and cost-effectiveness, track and signal upgrades and other related infrastructure will provide capacity for additional trips."

-allocated \$934 million in 2014\$ to support expanded capacity.
-The general framework identified longer trains and additional service as the two primary methods for adding capacity.
+allocation of \$934 million in 2014\$.
+It identified longer trains and improvements to support additional service as the two primary methods for adding capacity.

 Sounder South Strategic Development and Implementation Plan